mfamador/gitops-demo/README.md

 flux check --pre
 ```

-Set the kubectl context to your staging cluster and bootstrap Flux:
+Set the kubectl context to your `eun` staging cluster and bootstrap Flux:

 ```sh
 flux bootstrap github \